Asian shares mixed amid uncertainties on Brexit, China trade

 Shares fell in Taiwan and were mixed in Southeast Asia.

 British Prime Minister Boris Johnson is trying to win over rebellious lawmakers in time to meet the Oct.
-31 deadline for the U.K.’s exit from the 28-nation European Union.
+31 Brexit deadline for the UK’s exit from the 28-nation European Union.

 A vote over the weekend ended with an amendment that delays the proposed deal, leaving the situation uncertain.
-And EU officials have not responded to Johnson’s reluctant request for an extension of the deadline.
+And EU officials have not yet responded to Johnson’s reluctant request for an extension of the month’s end deadline.

 “The can is not kicked far down the road with UK Prime Minister Boris Johnson expected to seek a new ‘meaningful vote’ on his deal as soon as Monday with the countdown to the Brexit deadline,” Jingyi Pan of IG said in a commentary.